-journalismAI.com offers a consolidated view of developments in artificial intelligence and journalism.
-Items are summarized for a quick read, adding context where appropriate and linking to the original source for greater detail.
+journalismAI.com tracks developments in artificial intelligence and journalism.
+Items are human-curated and summarized for a quick read, adding context where appropriate and linking to the original source for greater detail.

-The result is an industry guide to the capabilities, limitations, and prospects for AI as they apply to journalism — part what to look for, part ‘look at this.’
+The result is an industry resource about the capabilities, limitations, and prospects for AI as they apply to journalism — part what to look for, part ‘look at this.’

 - news reports from around the world